Home Senior Products 5 Best Old Man Shoes – 2022

 5. Shoes should be comfortable to put on.
 That can mean foregoing laces for Velcro.

-6. Walking is probably one of the most recommended exercises for seniors.
+6. Walking is probably one of the most recommended exercises for seniors and elderly men in particular.
 That is why a good pair of walking shoes is critical.
-These walking shoes should have a rubber sole and be easy to slip into.
-Rubber soles are also important for winter shoes, when seniors walk on ice and snow.
+The best walking shoes should have a rubber sole and be easy to slip into.

 7. Most falling accidents happen at home.
 That is why old, loose-fitting slippers are a slipping hazard.
 Floors can be wet, especially in the bathroom and the kitchen.
 Non-slip rubber soles are just as important for the home as they are outside the home.

 8. Seniors should not assume they wear the same size shoes they have been wearing their entire life.
-When feet become more flat with age, a new shoe size may be needed.
+When feet become flatter with age, a new shoe size may be needed.

 9. Feet are at their largest and most swollen in the afternoon.
 That is the best time to buy a new pair of shoes.